Wisconsin Highway 32: History

 Initially, WIS 32 ran from WIS 14 (now WIS 55/US 8) in Crandon to WIS 10 (now US 51) near Arbor Vitae via parts of present-day WIS 32 and WIS 70.
 In 1919, WIS 32 moved away from WIS 10 near Arbor Vitae to M-26 at the Michigan state line in State Line (now Land O' Lakes).
 That same year, WIS 32 extended from Crandon to Green Bay via most of present-day WIS 32.
 In 1923, WIS 26 replaced the northernmost part of WIS 32 from Eagle River to Michigan state line.
 That same year, WIS 32 extended south and then southeast to Sheboygan.
 The southern extension roughly followed parts of present-day WIS 57, CTH-PP, CTH-W, US 151, WIS 67, WIS 32, and WIS 42.

 In 1935, US 45 extended north from Des Plaines, Illinois, to Ontonagon, Michigan.
 In Wisconsin, it followed most of WIS 26.

-In 1951, WIS 32 had undergone significant changes.
-It was designated as the 32nd Division Memorial Highway.
-The WIS 32 markers had since contained two red arrows pointing up (the only state trunk highway to have that in Wisconsin).
-It also became a state-to-state highway.
-That means that it brought back the northernmost portion of it but did not remove US 45.
-WIS 42 was also replaced south of Howards Grove as part of the designation, giving WIS 32 the routing WIS 42 formerly served in Port Washington, Milwaukee, Racine, Kenosha, and Illinois instead of Sheboygan.
+In 1951, WIS 32 went through significant changes.
+It was designated as the 32nd Division Memorial Highway; as such, the WIS 32 markers began to bear two red arrows pointing up, the only state trunk highway to have them in Wisconsin.
+WIS 32 was extended from both ends, becoming a state-to-state highway.
+The route was re-extended north to the Michigan border via US 45.
+From the southern end of WIS 32, the route absorbed a segment of WIS 42 south of Howards Grove, giving WIS 32 the routing WIS 42 formerly served in Port Washington, Milwaukee, Racine, Kenosha, and Illinois instead of Sheboygan.
 In the 1980s, WIS 32 from Kiel to De Pere was pushed westward to run concurrently with more sections of WIS 57.
 This was done in favor of transferring part of it from state maintenance to local control (now signed as CTH-W/CTH-PP).